hyperware-ai/hyperware-book/src/cookbook/zk_with_sp1.md

 Zero-knowledge proofs are an exciting new tool for decentralize applications.
 Thanks to [SP1](https://github.com/succinctlabs/sp1), you can prove a Rust program with an extremely easy to use open-source library.
-There are a number of other ZK proving systems both in production and under development, which can also be used inside the Kinode environment, but this tutorial will focus on SP1.
+There are a number of other ZK proving systems both in production and under development, which can also be used inside the Hyperware stack, but this tutorial will focus on SP1.

 ### Start